Time-Synchronized State Estimation Using Graph Neural Networks in Presence of Topology Changes: Conclusion and Future Work

 In this paper, a time-synchronized GNN-based SE framework is presented to estimate the static states of the power system.
-The framework combines GCN and GAT layers account for the physical connections of the system.
-The proposed approach is compared with LSE and a regular DNN-based SE in presence of non-Gaussian measurement noise and topology changes.
-The results indicate that by using convolution and attention layers, the GNN trained for the base topology is able to perform robust estimation under different system and sensing conditions without any \textit{ex post facto} learning.
+The framework comprises a combination of GCN and GAT layers that consider both feature-based information and structural information (physical connections) of the system.
+The proposed approach is compared with LSE and a regular (vanilla) DNN-based SE in presence of non-Gaussian measurement noise and topology changes.
+The results indicate that by using convolutional and attention layers, the GNN trained for the base topology is able to perform robust estimation under different system and sensing conditions without any \textit{ex post facto} learning.

-The application of GNNs to power systems is still in its infancy.
-As such, more research is expected to be conducted in this area in the near future.
-We are currently exploring the ability of the proposed GNN-based state estimator to handle bad/missing PMU data.
-We also plan to extend the proposed research by using feature augmentation techniques in order to reduce the number of PMUs needed for satisfying the fully-observed node feature matrix requirement.
+The application of GNNs to power systems is still in its infancy, and hence, there is scope for improvement and exploration of new areas.
+In the future, the following research directions will be pursued:

+\begin{itemize} \item Feature augmentation techniques will be explored to reduce the number of PMUs needed for satisfying the fully-observed node feature matrix requirement of GNNs.
+This will involve investigating how existing data can be leveraged to extract more features in order to reduce the need for additional PMUs. \item Research will be done to improve the accuracy of the GNN-based estimator to enable it to handle more challenging scenarios, such as bad/missing PMU data as well as addition of more PMUs into the system. \item While much of the current research in GNNs has been focused on transmission systems, there is a need to explore GNNs' applicability to distribution systems.
+This will require development of new GNN architectures that can handle the unique characteristics of distribution systems (e.g., unbalance, single-phase laterals). \end{itemize}

 { }